zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Carol: What are you going to do, enter the fray wit hout a plan?

 Miguel: I have a plan.
-I’m going to stop what’s goi ng on using whatever means necessary.
+I’m going to stop what’s going on using whatever means necessary.

 Carol: By doing what?
 Have you thought this through ?